Wa `alaykum As-Salamu waRahmatullahi wa Barakatuh.

 In this fatwa:

-This version of this hadith was classed as weak by Al-Bukhari, At-Tirmidhi, Al-Albani and the commentators on al-Musnad.
+The hadith “Verily Allah descends on the night of the fifteenth of Shaban to the lowest heaven…” was classed as weak by Al-Bukhari, At-Tirmidhi, Al-Albani and the commentators on al-Musnad.

 Answering your question, the Fatwa Center at Islam Q and A, states: